 This list includes short descriptions of each app.
-It is catered to students and adults who have no idea how to make their life more productive or efficient.
+It is catered to students and adults who have no idea how to make their lives more productive or efficient.
 Let us begin.

 Safari is definitely a good start to people who are new to the iPhone but after getting used to it, you should consider switching to more powerful browsers that are better equipped to serve your needs.

 Chrome: Most recommended browser around the world.
 It is able to sync all your settings and browsing progress across all your platforms with just your Google Account.
 It also has a limited capability of blocking some ads which is better to none.

 Opera: Not as fast as Chrome, Opera is still useful if you are a user who focus on saving data usage.
 Its turbo speed feature helps to compress data a step further.
 It also has the same capability of storing and syncing your passwords and settings but slightly more restrictive since a Google Account has so many more features packaged into one Gmail.

 Managing your email accounts should never be a chore.
 The traditional Mail App included in your iPhone when first bought is still needed for various reasons (eg. sending pdf stored in iBooks App etc.) but you shouldn’t be limited to it.
 Here are a few more mail applications that can do a lot more.